Neshri/MailResponder/readme.md

 +----------------+                                            +---------------------+
 ```

+Once a problem is successfully solved, the entire conversation transcript is saved to an archive database (`completed_conversations.db`), and the active problem is cleared for that student, allowing them to start a new one.

 ## Setup and Installation

 ### Prerequisites

 -   Python 3.8+
 -   An active [Ollama](https://ollama.com/) instance, running and accessible from where the script is hosted.
 -   The LLM models specified in your `.env` file must be pulled in Ollama (e.g., `ollama pull gemma3:12b-it-qat`).
 -   An Azure Active Directory (Azure AD) account with permissions to create and manage App Registrations.

 ### Step 1: Clone the Repository